 A battery cell contains an anode and cathode separated by non-conductive material called an electrolyte.
 Over time the materials inside a battery degrade.
 The degradation usually results from the buildup of material on the electrodes that causes them to start to connect to the other side.
 This will happen if you over-current the battery or if the battery has been cycled many times.

-Using used lithium-ion cells safely requires an understanding of lithium-ion batteries and how they work.
+Using used lithium batteries safely requires an understanding of lithium-ion batteries and how they work.
 It also requires testing and grading of the cells.
 As long as the cells are properly categorized in terms of what kind of power they can provide, then it's not dangerous to use them.
 If, however, you use a lithium-ion cell at its rated current levels when it's far beyond the ability to be able to do that due to its health, then it could be dangerous.

 used lithium cells.jpg 220.14 KB